antaresproject/docs/docs/services/assets.md

 </script>
 ```

-which as a result will cause notification's display:
+Which, in result, will display the following notification:

 ![AT_ASS01](../img/docs/services/assets/AT_ASS01.png)

 ## Versioning

-The application provides versioning of the assets, an example:
+The application provides versioning of the assets, for example:

 ```php
 app('antares.asset')->container('foo')->add('login-js', 'js/login.js')->addVersioning();
 ```

-The `addVersioning()` method, will cause the creation of:
+The `addVersioning()` method will cause the creation of:

 ```html
 <script src="http://localhost/js/login.js?1465211833"></script>
 ```

-adding to the asset a unique number as a date of latest modification in the timestamp form.
+It will also add a unique number to the asset, being the date of the latest modification in the timestamp form.
 The removal of versioning is done by the `removeVersioning()` method.

 ## RequireJs

 ### Introduction

-[RequireJS](http://requirejs.org/) is a JavaScript framework created for the effective interrelation management between the modules.
-It allows you to create a faster code of better quality.
-All you need to start the work with RequireJS can be found on the [website](http://requirejs.org/).
-The system uses the aforementioned library in order to obtain better readability and scripts' modularity which belong to the application.
+[RequireJS](http://requirejs.org/) is a JavaScript framework created for the effective management of relations between the components.
+It allows you to produce faster code of better quality.
+Everything you need to start the work with RequireJS can be found on the [website](http://requirejs.org/).
+The system uses the aforementioned library in order to ensure better transparency and modularity of scripts that belong to the application.

 In order to start the work with RequireJS, add script's declaration *require.js* to the HTML website's code as shown below: